mitkonikov/SchoolNet/znam/README.md

 ## App crashing

 For some reason Bodymovin from npm includes an older version of the plugin build, thus unable to parse our new animation file.
-Check the `fetched` state in `emptyState.jsx` to be false.
+Try setting the `fetched` state in `emptyState.jsx` to be `false` (by default, it's `false`).
 If that doesn't work, just remove the `<ReactBodymovin options={bodymovinOptions} />` in `emptyState.jsx` while developing and please don't pull request the change.
 Put it back or ignore the change before requesting.
 If you wondering how we fixed it, we downloaded the latest version of the `bodymovin_light.min.js` and copied the code to the `./node_modules/bodymovin/build/player/bodymovin_light.min.js`.

 ## Learn More